The British Psychoanalytical Society: the oldest psychoanalytic organisation in the UK.

 There’s an event to suit every level of experience, and whether making your first step on the journey through psychoanalysis or just joining us for a stimulating evening, we always look forward to welcoming you through our doors.

-Learning from afar: Our Book Club and E-Learning will be launching soon.
+Learning from afar: Our Book Club and E-Learning

 We will soon be launching our Book Club, a discussion hub bringing analytic writers together with readers for online Q&A sessions.
 Check this page for more details.